How plenary works

 During the plenary sitting, Parliament can decide to express its opinion on any matter which it considers important.
 It can also ask the Commission to submit an appropriate proposal on issues which in Parliament’s view require a legislative act to be adopted.
 The sitting also includes a period set aside for Question Time with the Council and/or the Commission.
 In general, Question Time with the Commission is held on Tuesday, and with the Council on Wednesday.
 The questions must be submitted in advance, in writing, to The President of the European Parliament, who decides whether they are admissible.

 Parliament’s annual calendar of work is adopted each year in plenary, usually in June, on a proposal from the Conference of Presidents of the political groups.
 The calendar indicates the weeks set aside for committee meetings and for political group meetings.
 The plenary agenda indicates whether the statements by the Council, Commission or European Council and the oral questions to the Council and Commission are to be followed by a vote on a motion for a resolution.
 Debates on cases of breaches of human rights, democracy and the rule of law may also give rise to motions for resolutions.
-These texts are generally tabled by a committee, apolitical group or at least 40 Members.

 The minutes of each sitting give details of the exact proceedings and business of the day (documents tabled, debates, votes, explanations of vote,appointments, etc.).
 The results of votes are also annexed to the minutes.